honne/cdap/cdap-docs/hydrator-manual/source/running-pipelines.rst

 =====================
 Resources for pipelines can be configured as any other CDAP workflow application.

-See the Administration Manual sections on :ref:`Scaling Instances <cdapadmin:scaling-instances>` and :ref:`Resource Guarantees for CDAP Programs in YARN <cdapadmin:resource-guarantees>`.
+See the Administration Manual sections on :ref:`Scaling Instances <admin:scaling-instances>` and :ref:`Resource Guarantees for CDAP Programs in YARN <admin:resource-guarantees>`.

 .. _cask-hydrator-operating-upgrading-pipeline: